Domestic Violence Lawyers

 Coercive behaviour is a continuing act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish or frighten the victim.

-What Are The Signs of Domestic Abuse?
+What Are The Signs of Domestic Violence?

 Victims may feel that they cannot turn to anyone for support, not even members of the family, their GP or the police.
 They are isolated and alone.
 They may not have any financial independence and so are reliant wholeheartedly on the abuser.
-They may have been led for many years to believe that they somehow ‘deserve’ the abuse and/or are to blame for it.
+They may have been led for many years to believe that they somehow ‘deserve’ the abuse and are to blame for it.

 Someone who once was full of life and who has become withdrawn may be concealing a secret of abuse, but equally the secret could be post-natal depression.